 3. Understand how the various listing sites work.

-VRBO or Airbnb?
-Which of these – if either of them – is the best site to list your vacation rentals?
+On VRBO or Airbnb?
+Are you ready to manage your Airbnb listing yourself?
+Or hire a company to do all the cleaning, minor repairs, and emergency visits?
+Do you know which of these – if either of them – is the best site to list your vacation rentals on?
 At an overall level, the fee structure is the major difference between the two major players.

 4. Great photos are key.
 Learn how to do them properly.